 How to Manage Scratching

 Try these tips for your kitty’s claws.
 Nail clippers: They’re easier to use than you think, and usually you only need to clip the front claws.
 Don't cut the central pink part or "quick," -- the blood supply to the nail.
 Gently press on the foot pads to extend the nail before clipping.
 Ask your vet to show you how.
 Scratching posts let cats do the work.
-Claw caps (or nail caps) are tiny vinyl sleeves that fit over your cat’s claws, keeping them from scratching where they shouldn't.
+Claw caps (or nail caps) are tiny vinyl sleeves that fit over your cat’s claws, keeping them from doing damage when they scratch.

 Food Harmful to Your Kitten